Tuna-Terps/FiveM---Tunas-Truck-Job/README.md

 # FiveM---Tunas-Truck-Job
-Point A to B, sometimes C ...
+Point A to B to C ... sometimes D ...
 A simple ESX trucking script

 TO GET STARTED
 1.)
 Simply upload the TunasTruckJob to your /resource directory